prominenceai/deepstream-services-library/docs/overview.md

 **ODE Actions** handle the occurrence of Object Detection Events each with a specific action under the categories below.
 * **Actions on Buffers** - Capture Frames and Objects to JPEG images and save to file.
-* **Actions on Metadata** - Fill-Frames and Objects with a color, add Text & Shapes to a Frame, Hide Object Text & Borders.
+* **Actions on Metadata** - Format Object Labels & Bounding Boxes, Fill-Frames and Objects with a color, add Text & Shapes to a Frame.
 * **Actions on ODE Data** - Print, Log, and Display ODE occurrence data on screen.
 * **Actions on Recordings** - Start a new recording session for a Record Tap or Sink
 * **Actions on Pipelines** - Pause Pipeline, Add/Remove Source, Add/Remove Sink, Disable ODE Handler